leomeinel/arch-install/README.md

 Meant for systems that mainly run steam and other games.

-Meant for systems that mainly run steam and other games.

 ## Info

 :information_source: | Expect errors to occur during the installation.
 They only matter if any of the scripts don't finish successfully.